 Supported formats: WAV, AIFF, MP3, Ogg Vorbis, FLAC.

 It might bear the budget name but Elements comes equipped with many of the features that makes its more august sibling so popular.
-Pro-level mixing and editing tools give the user an enviable amount of control, while over forty audio effect processors, plus the ability to simultaneously playback 48 audio tracks and 64 MIDI tracks gives you a very broad sonic palette to play with.
+Pro-level mixing and editing tools give the user an enviable amount of control, while a plentiful selection of audio effect processors, plus the ability to simultaneously playback 48 audio tracks and 64 MIDI tracks gives you a very broad sonic palette to play with.

-Ease of use: Steinberg has created a number of tutorial videos to help newcomers adapt to the sometimes complex environment of Elements 9.5.
+Ease of use: Steinberg has created a number of tutorial videos to help newcomers adapt to the sometimes complex environment of Elements 10.5.
 Even with these helpful lessons Cubase remains a sophisticated product for those new to digital music.
 If you're already versed in the system from previous versions of Elements then this will represent a significant upgrade.
+A recent tweak that makes life easier though is the ability to assign different colours to the channel strips, so you can tell at a glance what each one represents.

 Supported formats: WAV, AIFC, AIFF, MP3, FLAC, Ogg Vorbis, Wave64.